egel/dotfiles/configuration/README.md

 ### shell aliases

-I use aliases to modify behavior of some programs or add new useful shortcuts:
+I use aliases to modify the behavior of some programs or add new useful shortcuts:

 ```bash
 # public aliases